Thursday, January 10, 2013

 The sector (world-wide) might well be reduced to an even smaller number of iconic institutional providers – on or off line.

-In this employment stunted future where unions can provide no protection the number of academics that would be displaced or otherwise subject to negative modification in their labour circumstance is substantial.
-Consider how even now the number of graduate students who pursue a career in academe is declining.
-If higher education were concentrated in a small cadre of institutions then these numbers would be further reduced, placing the generation and dissemination of knowledge in the hands of sanctioned (not de facto) elite few.
+In this employment-stunted future where unions can provide no protection, the number of academics that would be displaced or otherwise subject to negative modification in their labour circumstance is substantial.
+Consider how even now the number of graduate students who pursue a career in the academe is declining.
+If higher education were concentrated in a small cadre of institutions, then these numbers would be further reduced, placing the generation and dissemination of knowledge in the hands of a sanctioned (not de facto) elite few.

 If electronic higher education and underfunding continue to trend, the triad model of institutional service providers, government funding and union labour representation could decimate academic labour, not to mention the effects it would have on quality, variety and innovation in education and research or the commerce and control of knowledge.